 It’s that life paradox, wanting to be happy but not knowing precisely what to do to make yourself happier long-term – how to raise that base level of happiness up a few notches.

 In this module we’ll see why that is, and we’ll look at the second factor – our genetics.

 Feeling better, adapting and going back to normal

 The problem with many of the things that give us pleasure, gratification, or happiness is that the feeling doesn’t last that long.
 We adjust very quickly to new circumstances – getting that pay rise, that new job, having our hair and makeup done, getting a new car or even a new house and so on.

-But even taking normal life events like getting married for example; on average, marriage gives a happiness boost for about a two-year period before the couple adapt and revert to their base level of happiness – or worse.
-That is, unless there’s a conscious effort from both partners to develop their happiness.
+But even taking normal life events like getting married for example; on average, marriage gives a happiness boost for about a two-year period before the couple adapts and revert to their base level of happiness – or worse.
+That is unless there’s a conscious effort from both partners to develop their happiness.

 Surprisingly even people winning the lottery, a dream for most, adapt and revert back to their base happiness level within six months or less.
 Why is this?
 Because money can’t actually take away all of the life problems and hassles you had before – whether that’s health, relationships, general well-being and so on.

 We’ll look more into the adaptation effect later on, and see why it’s a sensible idea to try different activities on a regular basis, and change our happiness habits in terms of how often and for how long we do them.
 It’s like a song we love to hear – if we listen to it over and over again we can become bored of it and the effect wears off, but if we put it away and revisit it sometime later we can experience the same sense of joy we had when we first heard it.

 You may have heard of ‘thinking errors’.
 There’s a section of the Mynd App devoted to them.
 Why?
 Because we all do it.